-Digital Twin is a regular topic, but it can mean different things to different people.
-Digital Twin Prototype (DTP) is essentially simulation.
+Digital twin is a regular topic of discussion, but it can mean different things to different people.
+Digital twin prototyping (DTP) is essentially simulation.
 For preventative maintenance, we want to look at a real-time system to determine its health, but this is where the waters can get muddied.

-We can program control systems with alarm points that let you know when the process has gone outside of normal parameters.
-This is information that is good to have, however, at this point, the problem has already occurred (soft and hard alarms do help here).
+We can program control systems with alarm points that let us know when the process has departed from normal parameters.
+This is information that is good to have; however, at this point, the problem has already occurred (soft and hard alarms do help here).
 Generally, only the process measurements are fed into the system.
 The simple reason is that at its core, a control system wants to act on an input.
 It is not a problem if something is a bit off or changes – that is what feedback control is for.
 As long the system matches the set-points it is happy.

 There is, however, a grey area, since we can use a control system to report other measurements (relying on manual intervention).

-In short, CMS systems a great, but they are not Digital Twins.
+In short, CMS systems are great, but they are not digital twins.

-A Digital Twin takes the data, all the data, and compares it to a golden standard.
+A digital twin takes all the data and compares it to a ‘gold standard’.
 Now, there are two approaches.
 The first is our DTP, where we have to model all the measurements.
-A model like this is good, but it can get hard to manage with so many inputs (especially in real-time).
+A model like this is good, but it can get hard to manage with so many inputs (especially in real time).

 Enter machine learning.
 Machine learning takes all the data from multiple instances and looks for correlations.
-Meaning it is capturing masses of data under different operating conditions.
+This means it is capturing masses of data under different operating conditions.
 If we have multiple instances, we can set a baseline.
-If not, we have to have everything running perfectly to find our “gold standard”.
+If not, we have to have everything running perfectly to find our gold standard.

-Once we have the data, Digital Twin has the power to look at how well the process is running.
-Even if the control system maintains the set points, the Digital Twin can determine if something is not quite right (too much power consumption, a bearing running hotter than it should be, the stabilisation time is too long).
-Let us look at a bearing as an example.
-It may run well within its temperature specification, but if it runs hotter than normal under the same load, speed, ambient temperature, and day of the week, the Digital Twin should flag it – before the bearing experiences stresses that could make it fail.
+Once we have the data, digital twin has the power to look at how well the process is running.
+Even if the control system maintains the set points, the digital twin can determine if something is not quite right (e.g., too much power consumption, a bearing running hotter than it should be, too long a stabilisation time).
+Let’s look at a bearing as an example.
+It may run well within its temperature specification, but if it runs hotter than normal under the same load, speed, ambient temperature, and day of the week, the digital twin should flag it – before the bearing experiences stresses that could make it fail.